Arizona Down Payment Assistance Second Mortgage

 - the lien may or may not require that you and the provider of the funds share in any appreciation in the value of your home.

 This type of down payment assistance should not be confused with a grant that does not require repayment.

 Arizona Programs That Create Second Mortgages

-In 2018, the three most popular down payment assistance programs in Arizona – Home Plus, Home in Five and the Pima Tucson Homebuyer’s Solution – have structured their funds as soft second mortgages on the property being purchased.
+As of 2018, the three most popular down payment assistance programs in Arizona – Home Plus, Home in Five, and the Pima Tucson Homebuyer’s Solution – have structured their funds as soft second mortgages on the property being purchased.
 All three have chosen to structure the silent second in the following manner: